 Computer Operation System

-Make sure the scanner provides drivers for your computer's operating system version, for example Windows XP, or Macintosh OS X.
+Make sure the scanner provides drivers for your computer's operating system version, for example Windows 10, or Macintosh OS X.

 Flatbed or Film Scanner

 Having one of each is a very desirable choice.
 Flatbed scanners are the best and most versatile choice for photo prints and documents, and they dominate the market now.
 Older choices included sheet-feeder scanners with page rollers, still seen in some low-end multi-function (fax) units.
 Hand-held scanners have vanished, the results were not so good.
 A good digital camera with a closeup lens may be a better handheld scanner (tripod recommended).

 The flatbed can scan pages while still attached in the book or magazine, and it can scan portions of documents larger than the scanner bed (like maps).
 Most scan 8.5 x 11.7 inches (including metric A4 size).
 A few handle 14 inch legal size documents, and a few are A3 size with a 12x17 inch bed.
 The table space required is the only disadvantage of a flatbed.
 The big advantage of a flatbed is that the original lays motionless on the glass bed, it won't move between preview and scan, and there is no risk from any feed rollers.
 Some have an ADF option (Automatic Document Feeder, for documents, not for photo prints), and some have a Transparent Media Adapter option (TMA) for scanning film or even old glass negatives.
 However, flatbeds just can't do the tiny 35 mm film size well due to insufficient resolution, and inexpensive scanners don't have the dynamic range to do film well.